piedeboer96/BingBoysGolf/README.md

 2. Use the input-textfields on the UI to customise the game.

-3. If anything is unclear, please read the info-buttons and the controls for further instructions.
+3. Please read the info-buttons and the controls for further instructions.

 4. Press the play button to run the game!
 You can find all relevant data in the pink labels on the screen.